 I also love the Clear Plastic Pull Out Drawer Bins for organizing my office supplies, papers, files and business materials.
 I prefer this to stacking items & papers in boxes or containers.
 This gives quick and easy access to the particular item that you need.
 Totes and boxes work great for larger items or extra supplies you may not need access to as often.
 Put the items you do not need or use as often on the top and bottom shelves and the items you use the most at the easiest access point.

-2. Use 3 Ring Binders, File Folders, File Drawers & Sorters for all your papers & files.
+2. Go digital if you can, scan papers into an app or Google Drive, turn previous paper items into digital checklists.
+For things you can’t go digital with, use 3 Ring Binders, File Folders, File Drawers & Sorters for all your papers & files.
 I have multiple 3-ring binders that I use with pocket folders and sheet protectors to organize all the paper files and documents I use in my business.
 They make it easy to find what you need, keep everything in the right place and take on the go with you to other rooms in your home or in your mobile office bag or tote bag when travelling or working away from home.
 You can eliminate the piles or stacks of papers laying around and having to dig through them to find what you need when everything is sorted in 3 ring binders, file folders or sorters.

 3. Label Everything.
 It is great to have a place for every item but if you do not label the outside of the drawer, bin or container, you will waste time finding those items.
 Having everything labeled will help you quickly and easily label all containers, file folders, packets and business supplies.
 I love my Brother P-Touch Label Machine.
 It helps me save so much time by being able to quickly label everything as I am working.